chimebukanian/chimebukanian/README.md

 ## 🔧 **What I Do**

-- **Backend Development:** Building RESTful and event-driven APIs using Node.js, NestJS, and Express.js.
+- **Backend Development:** Building RESTful and event-driven APIs using Node.js/Express.js, Django, Spring boot, .Net, NestJS.
 - **System Architecture:** Designing microservices architectures with messaging brokers like Kafka/RabbitMQ.
 - **Database Engineering:** Modeling and optimizing queries for PostgreSQL, MongoDB, Redis.
 - **Cloud & DevOps:** containerizing applications and deploying scalable systems to AWS,  with grasp of Github actions for CI/CD pipelines